What should I set for my primary app store territory?

 - Use vibrant colors to make the image stand out

-- Don't try and cram too much into a small space
+- Don't cram too much into a small space

-- Include a preview of what the user can expect within the app
+- Include a preview of what someone can expect in your app

 - Don't use overly branded imagery with just company logos